Green Design and Sustainability Features

 Sustainable Site Development

-- Rainwater will sustain the green roof, which will in turn absorb solar energy to reduce the heat island effect and provide a pleasant landscape to view from the top floor and the rooftop terrace.
+- Rainwater sustains the green roof, which will in turn absorbs solar energy to reduce the heat island effect and provides a pleasant landscape to view from the top floor and the rooftop terrace.

-- The Library will promote alternative forms of transportation through the building's proximity to bus routes, secure on-site bike storage, and electric vehicle charging stations.
+- The Library will promotes alternative forms of transportation through the building's proximity to bus routes, secure on-site bike storage, and electric vehicle charging stations.

-- The building will take advantage of the region’s abundant rainfall by harvesting rainwater for use in the flush fixtures within the building.
+- The building takes advantage of the region’s abundant rainfall by harvesting rainwater for use in the flush fixtures within the building.

 - Regional, local, and adapted plants used in landscape and green roof design do not require irrigation.

-- Computerized building management system to optimize energy use by mechanical and electrical systems.
+- Computerized building management system optimizes energy use by mechanical and electrical systems.

-- Automatic occupancy and daylight responsive control system to reduce lighting energy use.
+- Automatic occupancy and daylight responsive control system reduces lighting energy use.